 This ability replaces alertness.

 Beginning at 4th level, a ranger gains the ability to cast a small number of geomancer spells, which are drawn from the geomancer spell list.
+A ranger begins play with 1 1st level geomancer spell of his choice.
+Each time a character attains a new beastmaster level, he gains one spell of his choice to add to his list of spells.
+The free spell must be of spell levels he can cast.
 Like most spellcasters, a ranger can find or purchase scrolls with spells to add to his repertoire.
 Unlike other spellcasters, a ranger wearing armor does not affect his spellcasting ability.

 To learn or cast a spell, the ranger must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a ranger’s spell is 10 + the spell level + his Wisdom modifier.
 In addition, a ranger gains additional MP for having a high attribute (Wisdom).